ah161652/Machine_Learning_Intro/README.md

 - Symbols Patterns and Signals over TB2
 - Josh Hamwee & Aidan Hood's Coursework Term 2.2
-- Josh Hamwee's Coursework for Term 2.1
+- Aidan Hood's Coursework for Term 2.1

 ### What is covered in the repository?